clifflun/Bioinformatics/RNA-seq/RNA-seq.md

 ## Introduction

 This is a demonstration of a simple RNA-seq analysis pipeline.
-The objective is ***NOT*** to find significant results.

 The raw data is retrieved from GEO of NCBI.
 The accession number is *GSE119360*.